muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Kubernetes/S6-kubernetes-06-microservice-deployment-and-autoscaling/README.md

               memory: 250Mi
               cpu: 80m
 ```
 - Note that this web app is connnected to MongoDB host/service via the `DBHOST` environment variable.
-What does `db-service:27017` mean here.
+What does `db-service` mean here.
 How is the IP resolution handled?

 - When should we use `imagePullPolicy: Always`.
 Explain the `image` pull policy shortly.